Coronavirus (Covid-19): What you need to know

 - Make sure all of your rubbish is disposed of properly by tying it up in two plastic bin bags.

 - Clean anything you have touched in shared bathrooms or kitchens before and after every use.

 - Keep in regular contact with friends and family by phone.

 - Avoid using common areas in your accommodation (apart from your shared kitchen).

-- In the event of a fire alarm, please evacuate the building as you would normally, but where possible, keep at least six feet away from other people and wear a face covering.
+- In the event of a fire alarm, please evacuate the building as you would normally, but where possible, keep at least two metres away from other people and wear a face covering.